RosettaCommons/demos/public/anchored_design/README.md

     1       1       2 D     L       7       0
     2       1       3 D     L       10      0
     3       1       4 D     L       14      0
     ...

 The columns are residue and chain in Rosetta numbering, residue/chain in PDB numbering, DSSP value, and then N columns for the N chains in the protein.
 The number in those columns is the number of cross-interface neighbors on that chain for that position.

-Goodfile.out looks like this:
+`goodfile.out` looks like this:

     PDB pdb2vk1 window 45 loopness 5 nbrs 0 28 0 0 start 46 A pymol select pdb2vk1 and chain A and resi 46-50
     PDB pdb2vk1 window 108 loopness 5 nbrs 0 25 0 0 start 109 A pymol select pdb2vk1 and chain A and resi 109-113